-Find affordable insurance that works for you in Oklahoma.
+Find affordable auto insurance that works for you in Oklahoma.
 Compare quotes from over 100 top companies.

 Across the Sooner State, there are 235,004 miles of road just waiting to be driven.
-We’ll get you prepped, then you take the wheel.
+We’ll help you obtain quotes from quality companies with low prices.
+Then, you take the wheel.

-Compare quotes from over 30 insurance companies that provide coverage throughout Oklahoma.
+Compare quotes from dozens of companies that provide coverage throughout Oklahoma.
 Enter your ZIP code below to get started.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Oklahoma drivers without a recent at-fault accident typically save 31% on their car insurance premiums — nearly matching the 32% US average.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.